 ◊ Preliminary plans of the proposed addition and deck;

 ◊ A positive report from a soils engineer that the proposed addition was okay.

 It’s human to go ahead and assume that everything will be okay.
 But in this case, it wasn’t.
 The 760 square-foot addition came too close to the floodplain.
 The planning official said that he definitely needed to see a soil report.
 The homeowners weren’t happy with the situation, but they hired a soil engineer.
 The engineer drilled several holes down to 50 feet in the proposed addition area and discovered that the “soil” was mostly sand.
 The homeowners were devastated.
 They had bought a home, thinking it would be everything they always wanted.
 They had two choices: To resell the home, find another home, stay in this home, and make the best of it.

 The Whole-House Remodeling Project Forged Ahead!

 They took several weeks to talk about their alternatives and make a decision.
-I received an email telling me that they wanted to proceed, but scale back their whole-house remodeling project severely.
-The first part of the meeting after getting that message was uncomfortable for all of us, like trying to speak and understand a foreign language to build a strong bridge of communication.
-I felt the anguish they had experienced, and listened to their story to gather information about our direction moving forward.
+I received an email telling me that they wanted to proceed but scale back their whole-house remodeling project severely.
+After getting that message, the first part of the meeting was uncomfortable for all of us, like trying to speak and understand a foreign language to build a strong bridge of communication.
+I felt the anguish they had experienced and listened to their story to gather information about our direction moving forward.
 By the end of the meeting, we had achieved a new level of understanding and compassion.

 I went back to work to see how we could achieve what they wanted, using the original wish list we had compiled.
-The smart home and the workshop with a storage mezzanine above wasn’t a problem, but the rest of the list was a challenge.
+The smart home and the workshop with a storage mezzanine above weren’t a problem, but the rest of the list was challenging.

 Whole-House Remodeling Project Details Room By Room: